appscode/blog/content/post/loki-setup-kubedb/index.md

   - kubernetes
 ---

-For many years, logs have been an essential part of troubleshooting application and infrastucture performance.
-In Kubernetes, logging mechanism becomes more crucial to manage and monitor services and infrastructure.
+For many years, logs have been an essential part of troubleshooting application and infrastructure performance.
+In Kubernetes, the logging mechanism becomes more crucial to managing and monitoring services and infrastructure.

-In this post, we are going to give you a full setup guide about how you can setup Grafana Loki for collecting logs from KubeDB pods and how you can generate alert based on those logs.
+In this post, we are going to give you a full setup guide about Grafana Loki setup for collecting logs from KubeDB pods and how you can generate alerts based on those logs.

 Here is the outline of this post: